 Learning the grammar of Latin reinforces the student’s understanding of the reasons for, and the use of, the parts of speech being taught in our traditional English class work, e. g. plurals, nouns, verbs, prepositions, direct objects, tenses, etc.

-- Fourth Grade (2nd Year): Continued vocabulary, beginning grammar work, basic verbs, simple sentences
+Fourth Grade (2nd Year): Vocabulary, beginning grammar work, basic verbs, simple sentences, derivatives

-- Fifth Grade (3rd Year): Continued sentences, vocabulary, basic translation work, phrases, grammar
+Fifth Grade (3rd Year): Sentence work, vocabulary, basic translation work, phrases, grammar, derivatives